On this page:

 - 3. The municipality must have a letter from their local health officer supporting the request.

-- 4. The municipality should submit the documentation to Infectious Disease, Division of Disease Control, Maine CDC by mail, fax, or e-mail
+- 4. The municipality should submit the documentation to Infectious Disease Epidemiology, Division of Disease Surveillance, Maine CDC by mail, fax, or e-mail

 - a.
 Mailing Address: 11 State House Station, 286 Water Street, Augusta ME, 04333-0011